Webinative/dockerise-django/docs/part_2.md

 ## Formatting code

-_Flake8_ checks your code against the PEP8 styleguide and reports errors.
+_Flake8_ checks your code against the PEP8 style guide and reports errors.
 The _Black_ formatter fixes them.

 To install black, use the command